 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working on your system. - 3.
-Remove air shroud. - 4.
-Remove the expansion card riser (if installed).
+Remove the air shroud. - 4.
+Remove the expansion card riser.

-- 1. Loosen and remove the two screws securing the PERC card. - 2.
-Hold the metal holder, slide the PERC card towards the PSU to remove it from the system.
+- 1. Disconnect the cables that are connected to the PERC card. - 2.
+Hold the expansion card by the edges and pull it to disengage from the connector.